valentinbreiz/TerrariaVita-Editor/README.md

 # Terraria Character Editor for PSVita (TCE Vita)
-A Terraria character editor for PSVita.
+A Terraria character and inventory editor for PSVita.
 Works with Terraria 1.11 (Other versions are not tested).

 First tab: